The Coronation Chair

 The Coronation Chair in St George’s Chapel is one of the most precious and famous pieces of furniture in the world.
 It has been the centrepiece of coronations for over 700 years when it is placed in the centre of the Abbey, in front of the High Altar.

 At the joint coronation of William III and Mary II in 1689 a special chair was made for Mary, as William used the ancient chair.
-(Mary's chair will be on display in the new Jubilee galleries from mid 2018).
+Mary's chair is on display in the new Queen's Diamond Jubilee Galleries at the Abbey.